anderson-aristotle/mongodb/README.md

 By the end of this, developers should be able to:

-- Use the MongoDB shell to interact with MongoDB databases and collections
+- Interact with MongoDB databases and collections using the MongoDB shell.
 - Create, Read, Update, and Delete documents in MongoDB collections using the MongoDB shell.

 ## Preparation